MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/MemoryOwner.md

 }
 ```

-Using this approach, buffers are now rented from a pool, which means that in most cases we're able to skip an allocation.
-Additionally, since rented buffers are not cleared by default, we can also save the time needed to fill them with zeros, which gives us another small performance improvement.
-In the example above, loading 1000 files would bring the total allocation size from around 1MB down to just 1024 bytes - just a single buffer would effectively be allocated, and then reused automatically.

 The returned `IMemoryOwner<byte>` instance will take care of disposing the underlying buffer and returning it to the pool when its [`IDisposable.Dispose`](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) method is invoked.
 We can use it to get a `Memory<T>` or `Span<T>` instance to interact with the loaded data, and then dispose the instance when we no longer need it.
+Additionally, all the `MemoryOwner<T>` properties (like `MemoryOwner<T>.Span`) respect the initial requested size we used, so we no longer need to manually keep track of the effective size within the rented buffer.

 ## Properties